 Long-term quantitative benefits

-The Burke-Gilman Multimodal Connector (BGMC) represents a critical opportunity to convert a deteriorating and over-capacity bicycle and pedestrian corridor into a safe, accessible and multimodal transportation facility that will connect existing and future users to active and sustainable transportation options using innovative design.
-This table presents a summary of benefits and costs for the BGMC, which is estimated to provide $25.5 million to $66.3 million in net benefits assuming 7% and 3% discount rates, respectively.
-All benefits and costs have been discounted to the year 2013, per NOFA requirements1.
+The BGC represents a critical opportunity to convert a deteriorating and over-capacity bicycle and pedestrian corridor into a safe, accessible and multimodal transportation facility that will connect existing and future users to active and sustainable transportation options using innovative design.
+This table presents a summary of benefits and costs for the BGC, which is estimated to provide $28.1 million to $67.5 million in net benefits assuming 7% and 3% discount rates, respectively.1.

 1 - The demand forecasting process for this analysis considered previously published forecasts of future pedestrian and bicycle user volumes and applied seasonality based on data from several bike facilities in the area and in the Northwest.
 Without improvement, it was assumed that pedestrians continue to use the facility and eventually begin to crowd out bicyclists during peak periods.
 These bicyclists who are crowded out become new facility users under the build scenario, with benefits applied because they would otherwise not be on the facility.
 By separating bicycle and pedestrian modes, the new facility considerably increases the capacity of the trail on the UW campus.

-In addition to the long-term benefits described above, the BGMC also results in considerable short-term job creation.
-Based on a near-term economic impacts analysis utilizing IMPLAN, the BGMC creates 478 job-years, including 294 direct/indirect job-years and 184 induced job-years.
+In addition to the long-term benefits described above, the BGC also results in considerable short-term job creation.
+Based on a near-term economic impacts analysis utilizing IMPLAN, the BGC creates 463 job-years, including 293 direct/indirect job-years and 170 induced job-years.

-A number of long-term benefits associated with the BGMC are omitted from the quantitative analysis detailed above, but nevertheless provide substantial qualitative benefits in terms of safety, environmental sustainability and livability.
+A number of long-term benefits associated with the BGC are omitted from the quantitative analysis detailed above, but nevertheless include substantial qualitative benefits in terms of safety, environmental sustainability and livability.

-The BGMC enhances the safety and usability of ADA users by creating or improving ADA accessibility at 10 locations along the trail.
+The BGC enhances the safety and usability for ADA users by creating or improving ADA accessibility at 10 locations along the trail.
 Since the magnitude of the improvements varies by location, this benefit has not been monetized.
-However these improvements are critical to maintain compliance with ADA standards and ensure access to the University of Washington for all users.
+However these improvements are critical to maintain compliance with ADA standards and ensure access to the Link light rail, bus transit, the UW and the UCUC for all users.